Skip to content

 Quarter-Finals

-Kilmacud Crokes and Lucan Sarsfields meet in the first of four quarter-finals at Parnell Park (throw-in 3:30pm).
+Kilmacud Crokes and Lucan Sarsfields meet in the first of the four quarter-finals at Parnell Park on Saturday (throw-in 3:30pm).

-Kilmacud Crokes have a 100% record so far after an impressive Group 4 showing, winning all three games.
-The 11-time winners look determined to put last year's final heartbreak behind them and win title number 12.
-They’ve scored goals and demonstrated their ability to score points, and they’ll be a tough nut for Lucan to crack.
+Crokes have a 100% record so far after an impressive Group 4 showing, winning all three of their group games.
+The 11-time winners look determined to put last year's final heartbreak behind them and their form so far gives them a real chance to go all the way.

-Lucan Sarsfields were Group 3 runners-up.
-They beat Thomas Davis but were then thrashed by Cuala 3-16 to 0-8 but then rallied to beat Raheny 0-25 to 2-11 in a winner-takes-all game for a last-eight spot.
-They’ll be made to work for a semi-final spot by Crokes, who have had their fair share of county titles in recent years.
+They beat Thomas Davis, lost to Cuala and then rallied to beat Raheny 0-25 to 2-11 in a winner-takes-all game for a last-eight spot.
+Lucan know they will be made to work for a semi-final spot by Crokes, who have shown their quality in spades this year.

-Cuala and Clontarf are Saturday’s second game at 5:30pm as the pair look to continue their championship.
+Cuala and Clontarf are Saturday’s second game at 5:30pm as the pair look to continue their championship campaigns.

-Cuala won every single Group 3 game, including that thrashing of Lucan Sarsfields, and they look great value to defend their county title, which they won for the first time last year.
-They scored at least three goals in each of their group games and points from frees and plays; they’ll be a massive hurdle for Clontarf to jump this weekend.
+Cuala won every single Group 3 game, including a thrashing of Lucan Sarsfields, and they look great value to defend their county title, which they won for the first time last year.
+They scored at least three goals in each of their group games and will be a massive hurdle for Clontarf to jump this weekend.

 Ballyboden St Endas and Castleknock play in Sunday’s first quarter-final at 2pm, with a place in the last four up for grabs.

-Boden have won every Group 1 game, beating Na Fianna, Ballinteer St Johns and St Vincents and will be full of confidence that they can go one better than their 2024 championship showing.
+Boden have hugely impressed during the Championship this season, winning every Group 1 game.
+The Firhouse Rd men beat Na Fianna, Ballinteer St Johns and St Vincents and will be full of confidence that they can go all the way in 2025.

 Ballymun Kickhams and Na Fianna bring down the curtain on the first round of knockout action at 4pm on Sunday at Dublin HQ.

-Ballymun won Group 2, picking up two wins on the bounce after a draw on the opening weekend with Templeogue Synge Street.
+Ballymun won Group 2, picking up two wins on the bounce after a draw on the opening weekend against Templeogue Synge Street.
 They beat Castleknock and Whitehall Colmcille to secure their passage to the knockouts.
-Looking for a first title since 2020, Kickhams will be determined to improve on their semi-final exit this weekend.
+Looking for a first title since 2020, Kickhams will be determined to improve on last year's semi-final exit this season.

 Na Fianna finished runners-up in Group 1 and secured their spot in the last eight with a one-point victory over Ballinteer St Johns.
 They haven't won a Dublin senior football title since 2001 and were last in the final in 2022.
 Just like Ballymun, they will hope to start building on last year's championship run that saw them exit at the semi-final stage.